olorunfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0- create a script that creates an alias.
+0- script that creates an alias.
-1- creates a script that prints string and current linux user.
+1- script that prints string and current linux user.
-2- adds a directory to a directory.
+2- script that adds a directory to a directory.
 3- script to count the number directories in the path.
+4- script to list environment variables